BloomTech-Labs/nfl-fantasy-ds/README.md

 ### 3️⃣ How to connect to the data API

-🚫 List directions on how to connect to the API here
+You can find the data API at [https://nfl-perfect-trader.herokuapp.com](https://nfl-perfect-trader.herokuapp.com/api/trade/?player0_id=23&player1_id=49&week=1).

 ## Contributing